In Exercises 11–26, determine whether each equation defines y as a function of x. 4x = y²

 Range of a Function

 The range of a function is the set of all possible output values (y-values) that the function can produce.
-This can be visualized as the vertical extent of the graph.
-To find the range, one must analyze the graph to see the lowest and highest points it reaches, considering any gaps or asymptotic behavior that may limit the output values.
+On a graph, the range corresponds to the vertical extent of the curve, showing all y-values the function attains.
+Understanding the range helps describe the behavior and limits of the function's outputs.

 Recommended video: